Skip to Main Content

 1. Where can I find information on current stock prices and look at price changes over time?

-3. You have been asked by a student if you can show them how to find a specific article in the Wall Street Journal.
-Three weeks later a student asks a similar question, "Do you have the Wall Street Journal?" - Demonstrate how you assist both patrons.
+2. You have been asked by a student if you can show them how to find a specific article in the Wall Street Journal.
+Three weeks later a student asks a similar question, "Do you have the Wall Street Journal?" - One is asking for something specific.
+The other is very general.
+Demonstrate how you assist both patrons.

 Political Science & Public Administration